Bomo2/UwULogs_Icecrown/README.md

     - `UwULogsCore`
     - `UwULogsUpdater.bat`
 2. Place both folders inside your `Interface/AddOns` directory.
-3. Place the .bat next to your wow.exe folder and run it inside.
+3. Place the .bat next to your wow.exe and run it.

 ## Credits